BACK TO THE JOURNAL

 Brown for groundness and roots.

-Each design was hand-painted with herbs, showing ancestral seeds at the bottom to the jungle gym at the top, with each stitch weaving together earth, memory, and play.
-Photographs I took embedded in the tapestry capture two friends at play, and echoes of Black girlhood, past and present.
+While each design was hand-painted with herbs, showing ancestral seeds at the bottom to the jungle gym at the top.
+Each stitch of cloth weaves together earth, memory, and play.
+Photographs embedded in the tapestry capturing two friends at play, and echoes of Black girls from the past to the future, with hidden messaging.

-Hand games trace back to African traditions—hand clapping, foot stomping, and body percussion.
+Hand games trace back to African traditions through hand clapping, foot stomping, and body percussion.
 In them, we remember the music of our bodies, the stories on our tongues, the joy of being.

-This is a reclamation—a remembering—of Black girlhood, of Lemonade, Slide, Miss Mary Mack, Rockin' Robin, Jigg-A-Low, and so many more.
+To preserve our Black girlhood is to continue our hand games Lemonade, Slide, Miss Mary Mack, Rockin' Robin, Jigg-A-Low, and so many many more.

 An image of a hand-painted tapestry with ten different patterns and colors.
 An embedded black and white photograph of two Black girls happily playing hand games together, standing behind two street signs that reads “Bishop St.1900 and Montello St. 1900,” is placed at the center of the tapestry.
 Signifying this joyful reclamation of Black girlhood.